fletchjp/MERG-Arduino-Software/BoostSpiritX3/ArduinoRP2040BoostSpiritX3RexprFull/README.md

 @mainpage

-## ArduinoRP2040BoostSpiritX3Rexpr
+## ArduinoRP2040BoostSpiritX3Rexpr Full

-### Example of Boost Spirit X3 Rexpr
+### Example of Boost Spirit X3 Rexpr Full

 Boost Spirit 3.0.0 is included from Arduino Boost (Boost 1.66.0)

-This is taken from spirit/example/x3/rexpr_min/rexpr and adapted to run on the Arduino NANO RP2040 connect.
+This is taken from spirit/example/x3/rexpr/rexpr_full and adapted to run on the Arduino NANO RP2040 connect.

 This has involved a number of adaptions to the Arduino environment which are contained in the sketch file.